Leverhulme Early Career Research Fellow

 I joined the Centre for the Study of the Renaissance at Warwick in October 2018 as Leverhulme Early Career Fellow, working on a research project entitled ‘The ‘Mirror’ of history.
 Prince and Tyrant in Italian Renaissance Literature, between Political Theory and Historiography'.

 Before coming to Warwick, I was Frances Yates Post-doctoral Fellow at the Warburg Institute, with an interdisciplinary project entitled ‘Princely Ideology in Pre-Machiavellian Literature and Art: Giuniano Maio’s De Maiestate’ (January-May 2018).
 I worked as Lector in Italian language at the University of Oxford, Faculty of Medieval and Modern Languages (2018), and as Part-time Lecturer in Italian Literature at the same Faculty and at Keble College (2014-2018).
-I also contributed to the MSt module in ‘Classical and vernacular cultures in the Italian Renaissance’ at the University of Oxford and I co-organised a workshop on ‘Early printed books’ for undergraduate students (21/01/2017).
+I also contributed to the MSt module in ‘Classical and vernacular cultures in the Italian Renaissance’ at the University of Oxford.
 I designed and taught modules on a wide range of topics and authors in Italian Humanism and Renaissance, from the 15th to 16th century.
 Before moving to UK, I worked as Teaching Fellow at the University of Pisa (Department of Italian Studies), where I taught ‘Medieval and Humanist Philology’, for both BA and MA degrees, and several modules on Medieval and Renaissance authors: Dante, Petrarch, Boccaccio and fifteenth-century literature.
 I was also a member of the research project FIRB - Oriente e Occidente nell’Umanesimo europeo: la biblioteca e le lettere di Francesco Filelfo (2012-2017) and I contributed to the research project in Digital Humanities Dante Medieval Archive – DaMA (2010) at the same University.

 I completed my Italian doctorate in ‘Medieval and Humanist Philology’ (2013) at the University of Pisa and my thesis provided a complete edition of Poliziano’s Commentary on the Pazzi conspiracy, which was published in 2015.
 In 2017 I got a PhD in Italian Studies at the University of Oxford, funded by a Clarendon Scholarship, with a thesis on the theme of conspiracy in fifteenth-century Italian literature, which has been recommended for publication at the Oxford University Press.